Best telescopes for seeing planets in 2024

 The best telescopes for seeing planets give you incredible views of spatial objects.
 (Image credit: Getty)

-November is a great time to test out your telescope to view planets.
-Mars is reducing its distance from Earth and is perfectly for evening viewing, while Jupiter is shining all night long (our monthly skywatching guide has more information).
+December is a great time to test out your skywatching skills.
+Mars is reducing its distance from Earth and is perfectly visible for evening viewing.
+Meanwhile, bright Jupiter reaches opposition — meaning it will be exactly opposite the sun, relative to Earth — on Dec.
+7, and will be visible in the night sky all month long (our monthly skywatching guide has more information).

 Some telescopes are better suited to observe planets than others.
 In this guide, we've picked out models that have a high magnification range and great resolution, perfect to view planets clearly.
 Most of the products in this guide have been tested by our team of experts, and we've included options for a range of budgets.